 If you're thinking about using insulated concrete forms for your new construction you should recognize that there are three basic types.
 Flat systems offer a continuous wall of concrete.
 Grid systems offer a waffle pattern while post and beam systems represent a similarity to a fence.
 Each of these types is code approved.

-The flat wall core (left) is the most common configuration, but the waffle grid and screen grid (or post and beam) types (center and right, respectively) may be used in certain circumstances (coutesy Portland Cement Assn.).
+The flat wall core is the most common configuration, but the waffle grid and screen grid (or post and beam) types (center and right, respectively) may be used in certain circumstances.

 If you are concerened about energy efficiency – and who isn't? – and you want a structure that is strong enough to withstand high winds and other severe conditions, you might want to consider ICF construction for your next home.
 Let us know what you think of ICF construction in the comments below.